GuillemBagur/defib/README.md

 <h2>Developers</h2>
+The original idea is given by Oriol Masip.
 At the moment, all of this work has been done by Guillem Bagur (https://github.com/GuillemBagur/).

 Do you want to collaborate?
 Contact me!